 Significant Achievements and Awards

-Scheyett has served in numerous leadership roles, including serving as a member of the North Carolina and national boards of NASW, has held multiple positions on the Board of the National Association of Deans and Directors of Schools of Social Work, and is currently on the Board of the St. Louis Group for Social Work Research.
-More recently she has been invited to speak on social work to international audiences in South Korea, Japan, Vietnam, and the United Kingdom.
+Scheyett edit the book "Making the transition to managed behavioral health care: A guide for practitioners and agencies" and has published more than 60 peer-reviewed research articles and book chapters.
+She is Editor-in-Chief for Social Work, has been a consulting editor for Social Work Research and the Journal of Social Work Education and contributes as an ad hoc reviewer for numerous jornals.
+Scheyett has served in numerous leadership roles, including serving as a member of the North Carolina and national boards of NASW, has held multiple position on the board of the National Association of Deans and Directors of Schools of Social Work, and is currently on the Board of the St. Louis Group for Social Work research.
+More recently she has been invited to speak on social work to international audiences in South Korea, Japan, Vietnam and the UK.

 She is the recipient of a number of honors and awards including: